 The updated IPCC report released in August of 2021 synthesizes over 14,000 peer-reviewed studies on the science of our climate, and its findings are stark: “unless there are immediate, rapid and large-scale reductions in greenhouse gas emissions, limiting warming to close to 1.5°C or even 2°C will be beyond reach.”
 Achieving these reductions will require “a massive reallocation of capital.”

-In spring of 2019, the head of the Bank of England, Mark Carney, and the Governor of the Bank of France, François Villeroy de Galhau, released a joint letter stating that the global financial system faces an existential threat from climate change: Physical damage from weather-related events, climate-driven displacement, the health impacts of global warming and the risk of a climate-inspired systemic shifts all threaten the global financial system.
+In spring of 2019, the head of the Bank of England, Mark Carney, and the Governor of the Bank of France, François Villeroy de Galhau, released a joint letter stating that the global financial system faces an existential threat from climate change: Physical damage from weather-related events, climate-driven displacement, the health impacts of global warming and the risk of climate-inspired systemic shifts all threaten the global financial system.

 Want to get more involved?
 Join the Defund Climate Disaster/Divest-Invest Committee to receive ongoing action alerts and stay up to date with campaign planning.

 How Can You Take Action?

 - Learn about which banks have the worst records when it comes to climate.
 Read and the Banking on Climate Chaos 2021 Report here.
 The report reveals that the world’s 60 biggest banks have poured $3.8 trillion into financing fossil fuels since the 2016 Paris Climate Agreement.
 The four biggest global bankers of fossil fuels are JPMorgan Chase, Wells Fargo, Citi, and Bank of America.

 - Break ties with and boycott banks financing harmful projects.
 Select a financial institution that is not financing fossil fuel projects and infrastructure, such as tar sands oil, fracking, coal mining, and oil or natural gas pipelines.
 Credit Unions are a great place to start.